-It is a fairly simple process in growing spinach leaves and great for those who have never grown vegetables before.
-Another great thing in growing spinach is the stronger adaptability the vegetable is during cooler climates.
+It is a fairly simple process of growing spinach leaves and significant for those who have never grown vegetables before.
+Another great thing in growing spinach is the stronger adaptability the vegetable is in cooler climates.
 This is one of the rare instances where buying spinach plants and growing seeds from indoors is unnecessary since spinach seeds germinate.
 All you need to do is plant the seeds half an inch into the ground and at least two inches apart.
 Make sure the soil has a proper balance of phosphorous, nitrogen and potassium for growth.
-Soil is a key building block in growing any vegetable.
+The soil is a key building block in growing any vegetable.
 Set up a neat row for consistency and plenty of room.
 Planting seeds every other week will secure a steady supply of spinach leaves.
-As the plants get taller you may want to trim the leaves to give them plenty of room to grow.
+As the plants get taller, you may want to trim the leaves to give them plenty of room to grow.
 To make them grow six inches tall, use fish emulsion every other week.